EMISSIONS OF AIR POLLUTANTS FROM TRANSPORT

 Positive

-The emission estimation methodology has been updated over the years; in particular, the contribution from road traffic has been revised several times based on the results of on-road vehicle testing.
-In most cases, emissions rebounded in 2021 and 2022 compared to 2020, when a marked decline—more pronounced for passenger transport than for freight—was essentially attributable to the pandemic crisis.
+The emissions estimation methodology has been updated over the years; in particular, the emission contribution of road traffic has been updated several times on the basis of the results obtained from road tests of the vehicles.
+In most cases, from 2021 there will be a recovery in emissions, compared to 2020 in which the contraction found, more marked for passenger transport than goods, is fundamentally attributable to the pandemic crisis.

-From the data reported in Tables 1 to 6 for each of the main pollutants, the following observations can be made:
+Observing the data reported in Tables 1 to 6 for each of the main pollutants, we note that:

-• Benzene emissions decreased by 96.6% over the 1990–2022 period, thanks to the reduction of benzene content in petrol and the widespread use of catalytic converters (Table 1).
-However, total current emissions of this recognized carcinogen remain significant, primarily due to the circulation of vehicles without catalytic converters or equipped with outdated systems, two-wheeled vehicles, and maritime activities.
-In 2022, benzene emissions decreased by 3.7% compared to 2021.
-Source-specific analysis shows that the largest share comes from passenger cars (42.7%), followed by mopeds and motorcycles (23.1%) and maritime activities (14.3%).
+• benzene emissions decreased by 96.6%, going from 32,843t in 1990 to 1,123t in 2024, thanks to the reduction in the percentage contained in petrol and catalytic converters (Table 1); the current overall emissions of this substance with recognized carcinogenic properties are however still significant and are mainly due to the circulation of motor vehicles without catalytic converters or with very old ones, two-wheeled vehicles and maritime activities.
+In 2024, benzene emissions increased by 3.4% compared to 2024.
+The analysis of benzene emissions by source highlights how the largest share comes from cars (40.2%); mopeds and motorcycles contribute 22.7% to the total issued and maritime activities 16.3%;

 Data